Hunger Strike Medal: Description

 The round and hallmarked silver medals hang on a length of ribbon in the purple, white and green colours of the WSPU.
 This hangs from a silver pin bar engraved with For Valour, in imitation of the inscription found on the Victoria Cross.
-The front of the medal is inscribed Hunger Strike, while the reverse is engraved the recipient's name surrounded by a laurel wreath.
+The front of the medal is inscribed Hunger Strike, while the reverse is engraved with the recipient's name surrounded by a laurel wreath.
 The medals were made by Toye & Co. and their manufacture cost the WSPU £1.00 each.

 The silver bars on the medal were awarded for periods of hunger strike and are engraved on the reverse with the date that the recipient was arrested leading to a hunger strike.
 The enamelled purple, white and green bars for force-feeding are similarly engraved on the reverse.

-The sculptor Edith Downing's medal bar is engraved with Fed by Force 1/3/12 – the date that she was imprisoned which subsequently lead to her hunger strike and forcible feeding.
+The sculptor Edith Downing's medal bar is engraved with Fed by Force 1/3/12 – the date that she was imprisoned which subsequently led to her hunger strike and forcible feeding.
 The medals could be issued with more than one bar representing multiple hunger strikes or force-feeding.